 Earthborn Holistic tubbed dog food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The Earthborn Holistic Dog Food product line includes 5 recipe tubs.
+The Earthborn Holistic Dog Food product line includes the 5 recipe tubs listed below.

 Each formula includes its AAFCO nutrient profile when available… Growth (puppy), Maintenance (adult), All Life Stages, Supplemental or Unspecified.